 This versatile veggie is delicious in many ways beyond steaming.
 Try roasting florets or “steaks” of cauliflower to release its pleasant flavor.
 When pureed, it’s a great substitute to cream sauce.
 Other creative cauliflower options?
 Mash into a pizza crust, grate into a substitute for rice or pickle for a low-calorie salty, crunchy snack.

 The almighty kale is a wonderful green for salads.
 Remove the tough stem, slice into thin ribbons and toss with toppings, dressing and all.
 Best of all, this hearty green will not wilt for days, making it a great option for packing ahead.
 To balance the bitter bite, pair it with something sweet such as roasted carrots, diced apple or dried fruit.
-Kale is also a great addition to smoothies and can even be baked into crisp chips.
+Kale also is a great addition to smoothies and can even be baked into crisp chips.

 Arugula is one of the easiest greens to grow in your garden or in a planter.
 Enjoy this spicy leaf pureed into a pesto with a kick, tossed onto whole-wheat pizza once it emerges from the oven or used in a variety of tossed salads.
 For a classic combination try fresh arugula paired with feta cheese, cubed watermelon and a balsamic dressing.